sysprog21/lab0-c/CONTRIBUTING.md

 }
 ```

+The tab character (ASCII 0x9) should never appear within any source code file.
+When indentation is needed in the source code, align using spaces instead.
+The width of the tab character varies by text editor and programmer preference,
+making consistent visual layout a continual challenge during code reviews and maintenance.

 ### Line length

-All lines should typically stay within 80 characters, and longer lines should be wrapped.
+All lines should typically remain within 80 characters, with longer lines wrapped as needed.
-There are valid rationales for this practice:
+This practice is supported by several valid rationales:
-* It encourages concise code writing by developers.
+* It encourages developers to write concise code.
 * Smaller portions of information are easier for humans to process.
-* It helps users of vi/vim (and potentially other editors) who use vertical splits.
+* It assists users of vi/vim (and potentially other editors) who use vertical splits.
+* It is especially helpful for those who may want to print code on paper.

 ### Comments

-Multi-line comments shall have the opening and closing characters
+Multi-line comments should have the opening and closing characters on separate lines,
-in a separate line, with the lines containing the content prefixed by a space
-and the `*` characters for alignment, e.g.,
+with the content lines prefixed by a space and an asterisk (`*`) for alignment, e.g.,
 ```c
 /*
  * This is a multi-line comment.